tomeichlersmith/hps-env/README.md

 If you do not intend to develop the containerized environment itself and just wish to use it, all you need is a container runner (and distrobox).

-Below, I use the tag `v1.0.0` of the container as an example.
-This tag can be replaced by any version of the image that is later than v1.
+Below, I use the tag `2024.01.10` of the container as an example.
+This tag can be replaced by any version of the image later that v1 or is calendar versioned (which begun after v3.3.1).

 ### denv
 The [denv](https://github.com/tomeichlersmith/denv) program requires a container